 Non-Medical Case Management services have as their objective providing guidance and assistance in improving access to needed services whereas Medical Case Management services have as their objective improving health care outcomes (including Treatment Adherence).
-Non-Medical Case Management may not analyze the services to enhance client care toward improving health outcomes.

 Further information can be found in the PBC RWHAP Supplemental Guide.